NEMO: Execution-Aware Optimization Modeling via Autonomous Coding Agents: Experiments

 \subsection{Main Results}

 Table~\ref{tab:comprehensive_results} summarizes performance across the nine benchmarks, comparing NEMO against state-of-the-art agent-based and training-based approaches.

 To ensure rigorous and fair comparison, we report results on the Standard Benchmarks as well as on the specific curated test sets released by prior works (e.g., SIRL, LLMOPT) where applicable.
 Overall, NEMO achieves strong and consistent performance, ranking first or tied for first on eight of the nine benchmarks under at least one evaluation setting, and outperforming prior methods by large margins on several datasets.
-To facilitate transparency and reproducibility, we release granular intermediate outputs from the different components of NEMO via HuggingFace\footnote{Link to be released after the review process.}.
+To facilitate transparency and reproducibility, we release granular intermediate outputs from the different components of NEMO via HuggingFace\footnote{\url{https://huggingface.co/datasets/c3aiia3c/nemo-icml2026}}.
 We hope that this release will enable deeper analysis of system behavior and encourage further investigation and development of execution-aware approaches for language-driven optimization. \begin{remark} We adopt the experimental protocols reported in the prior works we benchmark against.
-These approaches do not report statistical significance or variability measures (e.g., multiple runs or confidence intervals), and we follow the same practice.
-We also omit such analysis as the ACA execution loop is computationally intensive and costly, making repeated end-to-end evaluations across nine benchmarks prohibitive.
-However, the substantial performance margins over state-of-the-art (up to 20\%) significantly exceed typical stochastic variance, and internal non-determinism is mitigated via the MBR and self-consistency protocols. \end{remark}
+These approaches do not report statistical significance or variability measures (e.g., multiple runs or confidence intervals), and we follow the same practice for the headline results in Table~\ref{tab:comprehensive_results}, as the ACA execution loop is computationally intensive and repeated end-to-end evaluations across all nine benchmarks would be prohibitive.
+To nevertheless bound run-to-run variability, we conducted 5 independent evaluation runs on BWOR and ComplexOR---the two smallest benchmarks, and thus the most susceptible to stochastic variation---yielding standard deviations of $\pm$1.3\% and $\pm$2.5\%, respectively.
+These values fall well within NEMO's margins over prior SOTA (up to 20 percentage points), indicating that the reported gains reflect architectural contributions rather than stochastic noise, and that the MBR and self-consistency protocols effectively stabilize ACA non-determinism. \end{remark}

 Across agent-based baselines, NEMO consistently improves upon prior coordination-based approaches.
 Notably, on OptiBench and OptMATH-Bench, our system achieves absolute accuracy gains of over 8 and approximately 20 percentage points, respectively, compared to the strongest reported baselines.
 On BWOR, our method matches the best prior result while maintaining high consistency across problem variants.